zyzyzy3zy/Fast-DDS/QUALITY.md

-This document is a declaration of software quality for the *eprosima Fast DDS* library based on the guidelines provided in the [ROS 2 REP-2004 document](https://www.ros.org/reps/rep-2004.html).
+This document is a declaration of software quality for *eprosima Fast DDS* based on the guidelines provided in the [ROS 2 REP-2004 document](https://www.ros.org/reps/rep-2004.html).

 Quality Declaration
 =============================